E-commerce

 Recency and frequency

-Rules such as “do not follow up if there was contact less than 48 hours ago” protect the experience; without caps, automation becomes spam.
+Rules such as « do not follow up if the contact was made less than 48 hours ago » protect the experience; without caps, automation becomes spam.

-The discount rules (cart thresholds, codes, bundles), sometimes coupled with time slots or inventory, automate marketing without manual re-entry for each operation.
+Discount rules (cart thresholds, codes, bundles), sometimes combined with time slots or inventory, automate marketing without manual re-entry for each operation.

 Margin risk